AdobeDocs/experience-platform.en/help/xdm/troubleshooting-guide.md

 All [!DNL Schema Registry] resources (schemas, mixins, data types, classes) have a URI that acts as an unique ID for reference and lookup purposes.
 When viewing a schema in the API, it can be found in the top-level `$id` and `meta:altId` attributes.

-For more information, see the [schema identification](api/getting-started.md#schema-identification) section in the [!DNL Schema Registry] API developer guide.
+For more information, see the [resource identification](api/getting-started.md#resource-identification) section in the [!DNL Schema Registry] API developer guide.

 ### When does a schema start preventing breaking changes?